CUHK-AIM-Group/Depth-Aware-Endoscopy-SR/README.md

 ```
 sh ./launch/test.sh
 ```
+If you want to evaluate the model directly, you can download the dataset <a href="https://drive.google.com/file/d/1ERqS2XHk0Eg_0No_326o3hJflrOgqJF-/view?usp=sharing">here</a>.
+And modify the model path in `codes/options/test/test_depthNet.yml` and run `./launch/test.sh`. <br>

 ## Depth Estimation
 Here, we pre-trained a depth estimator based on <a href="https://github.com/nianticlabs/monodepth2">monodepth2</a> and use this model to generate the depth map as ground-truth depth map for our proposed method.<br>
 Please download the <a href="https://drive.google.com/drive/folders/1bNSU7gLwkxDxjLI449XAyBSEfF6btoOD?usp=sharing">pre-trained model</a>, unzip `weights_19.tar.gz` and place it to `./codes/depth_estimation/pretrained_models/weights_19`